sjcrippa/expense-tracker/README.md

-# expense-tracker
+# Expense Tracker

-Building an expense manager with React JS, JavaScript, and Tailwind.
+## Building an expense manager with React JS, JavaScript, and Tailwind.